Frequently Asked Questions

 Who manages the Foundation?

 Gifts accepted by the Foundation are added to the gifts from others and invested.
-Only the income earned from the investments will be spent or distributed in accordance with the mission of the Foundation.
+Grants are distributed from the investments in accordance with the mission of The Foundation.
 The effect is that your gifts keep giving forever.

 Can the Foundation be utilized in estate and retirement planning?

-In many instances you can combine charitable goals with life income needs.
-The form most widely used is a bequest by will, benefiting the Foundation at your death.
-The Trustees suggest you consult your attorney, banker, accountant or other financial advisers before making decisions.
+In many instances, you can combine charitable goals with life income needs.
+The form most widely used is a bequest by will, which benefits the Foundation at your death.
+The Trustees suggest you consult your attorney, banker, accountant, or other financial advisers before making decisions.

 How can I participate?